 Once you’ve passed your driving test taking an extra course could encourage insurers to have more faith in you as a driver.
 The Pass Plus course can help to improve your confidence on the road as well as ironing out any bad habits you’ve picked up to help make you an overall better and safer driver.

 It’s unfortunate that all young drivers get so heavily penalised when it comes to car insurance and all sit under the same ‘high risk’ category no matter how you actually drive.
-But if you take some of our tips on board, it could help you save some of the pennies.
+But, thanks to our tips, you now know how to make car insurance cheaper for young drivers and help save some of the pennies.